HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 `define('SHORTPIXEL_USE_DOUBLE_WEBP_EXTENSION', true);`
 `define('SHORTPIXEL_USE_DOUBLE_AVIF_EXTENSION', true);`
 will tell the plugin to create double extensions for the WebP/AVIF image counterparts, for example, image.jpg.webp/image.jpg.avif for image.jpg;

+Enable the "Trusted mode" in case the file system has limitations and is very slow in responding to direct file operations by adding this constant:

+`define('SHORTPIXEL_TRUSTED_MODE', true);`

+This will simply skip file check operations and if the Media Library loads very slowly or freezes, you might want to try adding the constant above to your wp-config.php file.

+Disable the feedback survey when the plugin is deactivated:

+`define('SHORTPIXEL_SKIP_FEEDBACK', true);`

 Hide the Cloudflare settings by defining these constants in wp-config.php: